adarsh25bai10019-source/Vityarthi-Project-HOTEL-MANAGEMENT-SYSTEM/README.md

 **A Simple Console-Based Hotel Booking System made in Python**

-Hey there!
 This is a small but complete Hotel Management System I built as my first-year Python project.
 It can book rooms, check-in guests, generate bills at checkout, and show who’s currently staying – everything a small hotel’s reception needs!

 ---